sngular/scc-multiapi-converter/README.md

 This plugin supports most of the OpenApi/Swagger and AsyncApi, but there are a couple of things that must be noted:

 - Using **OpenApi/AsyncApi´s example label** in the parameters/schemas will check in our contracts that the response is equal to the example value instead of using a Regex.
+- **OpenApi**: Since 2.4.0 version, we support the definition of parameters in both Path and Operation object, but you can only define it in one of them.
+If you specify them in both objects it will trigger an Exception.
 - Please be aware that writing an example must be the same type as indicated in the file, otherwise your contract will break.

 This is an easy example of a small YAML for OpenApi that will work with our plugin: